-On the topic of quiz questions, one really cool feature of the Lecturio prep course that I have not seen elsewhere is an ongoing “spaced repetition” quiz that wraps around the entire course.
+However, one thing that did annoy me is Lecturio’s “spaced repetition” quiz that wraps around the entire course.
 As you miss quiz questions, Lecturio’s spaced repetition algorithm takes this into account and will repeat the question at set intervals to make sure you see this material again and again.
-Basically, their learning science studies show that seeing the same material over and over again increases long term retention.
-As such, they employ this spaced repetition structure to make sure you get plenty of reps on the same content.

 Lecturio Prep Books

-Lecturio takes the unique, but very cool approach of aligning their course with the infamous First Aid textbook.
+Lecturio takes the unique approach of aligning their course with the First Aid textbook.
 Rather than writing their own full-scale comprehensive USMLE prep book that would just compete with First Aid, they lean into this existing resource.
-I think this is a great move.
-Almost everyone uses First Aid anyway, and the prep book is just one small component of the entire prep package.

 Beyond the First Aid book, Lecturio does provide a number of short e-books for their students.
 These books cover USMLE study techniques, question type walkthroughs and more.
 I liked these short digital books, but didn’t spend too much time in them.